FAQ

 Social media are now even more important for people around the globe.
 How do they influence happiness?

-There was a special chapter on social media in World Happiness Report 2019, emphasising the damaging effects of social media use on the happiness and self-image of adolescents, mainly based on data from the United States.
+There was a special chapter on social media in World Happiness Report 2019, emphasizing the damaging effects of social media use on the happiness and self-image of adolescents, mainly based on data from the United States.
 This runs parallel to evidence from earlier Reports showing that in-person friendships support happiness while online connections do not.
 But COVID-19 and its limitations on in-person meetings offered a chance for electronic connections to develop their potential for creating and maintaining the social bonds that support happiness.
 Social media have, in consequence, become much more social in the uses to which they have been put, as virtual hugs have been used to fill in for the real thing.

 Can I download any of the data used in the Report?